kubakubakuba/webeval/README.md

 - [x] Logged in users are able to submit solutions on the submit page (with the task number)
 - [x] The submission form has a textarea for the task solution (library CodeMirror for assembly highlighting)
 - [x] After submitting, the file will be saved in a folder, and a new record will be created in the submission table
-- [ ] A file will be evaluated and the submission closed, results will be saved in results file
+- [x] A file will be evaluated and the submission closed, results will be saved in results file
+- [x] The results will be displayed on the submission page
+- [ ] Automatic evaluator, which periodically checks for new submissions and evaluates them
 - [ ] On each task page, a leaderboard will be shown with the users best submissions (in cycles), made by a request (to the submissions table) for that task
 - [ ] Each user will only have the best submission listed (or the latest more probably)